bewillcott/bewsoftware-mdj/core/src/docs/manual/intro.md

 ---

-# Markdownj Core Library
+# MDj Core Library

 The code-base for this library is a fork off the [main]! code-base on GitHub.
 As that project appears to have gone to sleep, I have decided to take up the reigns and continue its development.
-You'll find my code-base here: <https://github.com/bewillcott/markdownj>!
+You'll find my code-base here: <https://github.com/bewillcott/mdj>!

 ## What's changed